-The Advanced Technology Institute at Surrey has over 20 years' research experience in nanomaterials, and our expertise within the electronics and photonics area have contributed to multi-billion dollar industries.
-Students will not only learn from academics in this research institute but will have the possibility to undertake research within high quality fabrication facilities.
+Our Advanced Technology Institute has over 15 years' research experience in nanomaterials, and our expertise within the areas of electronics and photonics has contributed to multi-billion dollar industries.
+You will not only learn from academics in this research institute but will have the opportunity to carry out exciting research within high-quality fabrication facilities.

-This course is specifically designed to equip graduates for the energy industry, most notably in solar energy and storage, as well as providing the opportunity to pursue further research through a PhD programme.
+This course is specifically designed to equip you for the energy industry, most notably in solar energy and storage, as well as providing you the opportunity to pursue further research through a PhD course.

 SHKUNOV M Dr (Elec Elec En)